Grilling is often seen as an outdoor pastime.

 If you’re looking for a one-size-fits-all approach, then the George Foreman Indoor/Outdoor Electric Grill is a great choice.

 We like that this grill can be quickly converted to an outdoor version should the sun come out part-way through your grill party.
-And with a grilling area large enough for 15 servings, there’s plenty of space to cook for groups of friends and family.

 What do you think?
 Will you be adding one of these indoor grills to your collection?
 Be sure to let us know in the comments below and don’t forget to share with your friends!